 A BGC faculty committee, including the Dean, is involved in the selection process.

 Is housing available?

 Yes, depending on circumstances.
 Those interested in housing should indicate this in their application.

 What kinds of additional things might a fellow be asked to do at the BGC?

 Fellows are expected to participate in the intellectual life of the BGC by attending our special academic events (Seminars, Symposia, Brown Bag Lunches, and Work-in-Progress Seminars), by making themselves available for informal meetings with students and faculty who are interested in their work, and by giving a presentation on their research to the BGC community on a mutually agreed upon date.

 If I plan to remain employed elsewhere during the time of the fellowship, am I eligible to apply for this award to augment my current responsibilities?
 May I hold this fellowship AND still be employed full-time or part-time elsewhere?

-The award is meant for a scholar who is on leave to do research, and not to augment or be an additional award for someone who intends to also be teaching, etc. elsewhere, during the period of the fellowship.
+BGC Visiting and Research Fellowships are meant to for scholars who are on leave to do research full-time.
+They are not intended to augment another position or be an additional award for someone who intends to teach or work elsewhere during the period of the fellowship.

 Back to top

 - About the Library